irvingpop/packer-chef-amazon/README.md

 Creates an EBS-based AMI associated with a specific AWS Region.

-The current instance comes with no extra EBS volumes
+The current instance comes with no extra EBS volumes because these can be added at the Vagrant level.
+However, you can create AMIs with the EBS volumes pre-defined.
 An example of such a configuratuion creating a 100GB volume with 1000 provisioned IOPS:

 ```javascript
     "ami_block_device_mappings": [